ErcoFeatures/Queue_Dashboard_services/README.md

 [Spring JPA](https://github.com/spring-projects/spring-data-jpa)

 ## Services Documentation
 After running the tomcat, go to [here](http://localhost:8080/swagger-ui.html) to get the full documentation about the Services

+### `ALTER USER 'username'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';`